Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

 After verifying that your recording updates look correct, you can use the `test-proxy push -a assets.json` command to push these recordings to the `azure-sdk-assets` repo.
-This command should be provided a **relative** path to your package's `assets.json` file (this path is optional, and simply `assets.json` by default).
+This command should be provided a **relative** path to your package's `assets.json` file.
 For example, from the root of the `azure-sdk-for-java` repo:

 ```
 test-proxy push -a sdk/{service}/{package}/assets.json